On-Track And On-Trail With The Glashütte Original SeaQ

 SeaQ East: On-Track

 The first of the two adventures was what we called a "gentleman’s drive."
 You can’t help but get some serious racing vibes from this new SeaQ.
 Again, its eye-catching dial and rotating bezel with ceramic inlay give off a vibe nearing a classic British racing green, but with something more.
 To really show off this effect, we asked Ben Tarlow, our friend from Mid-Century Motoring, to help us out.
-And it was his personal vehicle, a rare, steely-silver 1989 Porsche 911 Carrera “25th Anniversary Edition” – one of only 300 – that we were interested in using.
+And it was his personal vehicle, a rare vintage car – one of only 300 – that we were interested in using.

 The car was purchased new by his grandfather, then sold out of the family around 2002.
-Seventeen years later, Ben found it on consignment at a Porsche shop in Miami.
-This particular 911 seemed as though it was designed to be a timeless, multi-generational icon.
+Seventeen years later, Ben found it on consignment at a shop in Miami.
+This particular vehicle seemed as though it was designed to be a timeless, multi-generational icon.

 “I think the word I always settle on when it comes to this car is purity,” said Ben.
 “Purity in driving feel and response, in engineering, in form, and style.
 This car is somehow more than the sum of its parts.”

 We wanted to see Ben with both the SeaQ and this car in his element, and that meant hitting the autocross course at the famed Lime Rock Park near Upstate New York.
 According to Ben, “It’s a legendary place, a deceptively simple layout that is actually so complex just under the surface.”
 This made it the perfect backdrop for the SeaQ on its unique and easy-to-size stainless steel bracelet, priced at $10,200.

 Fortunately, the micro-adjustable clasp on the SeaQ’s stainless steel bracelet allows for a quick adjustment of up to 8mm with the push of a button embossed with their Double-G logo (located on the clasp).
 It speaks to the watch’s German engineering and ingenuity, which the car complements perfectly.